 The Media & Politics Research Group (MPRG) meets regularly over dinner in informal off-campus settings to discuss new and ongoing research projects in political communications research, broadly defined.
 The group includes faculty and graduate students from a range of disciplines including journalism and mass communication, political science, psychology, and public policy.
 This group will not be meeting for 2021-2022.

 Research in Strategic Communication

-The research in strategic communication lab group is focused on (quantitative) research methods to study questions in advertising and PR research.
+The Research in Strategic Communication (RiSC) lab group is focused on (quantitative) research methods to study questions in advertising and PR research.
 The research groups include HSJMC faculty and graduate students.
-Undergraduate students working on research projects under supervision of the lab Faculty (e.g., UROP, DFRAC) are also welcome.
 By discussing issues related to methodology, measurement, stimulus, or survey design, the lab members have the opportunity to receive feedback on ongoing projects and to learn from each other's projects.
-Contacts: Adam Saffer ([email protected])
+Contact: Dr. Claire M. Segijn ([email protected])

 Minnesota Computational Advertising Lab (MCAL)